 First Time Logging in as a Student?

 Handshake is a UCSB "single sign on" application that allows you to log on with your UCSBnetID and it’s associated password.
 The same UCSBnetID/password combination that login that gets you into GOLD, your financial aid status page, your BARC page, etc., gets you into Handshake.
+Note that when signing into Handshake's mobile app for the first time, you will need to click select Forgot Password to get started.
 If you need any assistance, please contact the Career Resource Room peers by coming to Career Services or calling (805) 893-4414.
 If you need assistance with your UCSBnetID or forgot your password, please see the UCSB Identity Manager webpage.

 What can you do with Handshake?